2020–21 AS Roma season

-The 2020–21 season was the 94th season in the existence of AS Roma and the 69th consecutive season in the top flight of Italian football.
+The 2020–21 season was the 94th season in AS Roma's history and the 69th consecutive season in the top flight of Italian football.
 In addition to the domestic league, Roma participated in this season's editions of the Coppa Italia and also participated in the UEFA Europa League.
 The season covered the period from 7 August 2020 to 30 June 2021.
 This season was the last under head coach Paulo Fonseca, who was replaced by José Mourinho next season.

 Players

 Squad information

 Appearances and goals include all competitions.